sleibrock/functional-decorators/README.md

 # The Downside

-You have to right it in an order *backwards* of what you want to do.
+You have to write it in an order *backwards* of what you want to do.
 Naturally the function we wrote, we would have verbally said "create a list of numbers, apply a function to them, and sum them up".
 However the decorator defintion is completely the opposite.
 It's "Add up a list of numbers that have an operation